bunterWolf/Workmory/README.md

 Data is automatically cleaned up after 30 days to avoid excessive storage usage.

-Chronflow is designed with privacy in mind:
+Workmory is designed with privacy in mind:
 - **Local Storage:** All tracked data is stored locally on your computer.
 No data is sent to external servers.

 ## License